apache/shardingsphere/document/current/content/features/orchestration/orchestration.en.md

 ### Disable Slave Database

-Under read-write split scenarios, users can write `DISABLED` (case insensitive) to sub-nodes of data source name to indicate disabling slave database resource.
-Delete `DISABLED` or the node to indicate enabling the instance.
+Under read-write split (or shardinng + read-write split) scenarios, users can write `DISABLED` (case insensitive) to sub-nodes of data source name to disable slave database sources.
+Delete `DISABLED` or the node to enable it.

 Zookeeper command is as follow: